epsilonrt/pImpl/README.md

 * The header file is clean of implementation details and can serve as the API reference.
 * Since the header files needed for implementation are moved from the header file into the implementation (source) file, compiles are much faster.

-It is indeed true that the above benefits appear trivial.
+It is indeed true that the above benefits appear trivial ;-)

 ### The q-pointer